appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/fetch-and-filter-data-in-sql.md

 -- {{widgetName.data}} = '{name, dept}'
 ```

-This query uses the ANY keyword to match the `name` column in the `employees` table with both the `name` and `dept` values together in a structured array.

-If you want to filter data based on countries selected in a multi-select widget, you can use this query:
+If you want to filter data based on countries selected in a Multi-select widget, you can use this query:

 ```sql
 -- With prepared statements disabled